1,000+ Opportunities

 We will use this information to improve this page.
 If you would like to continue helping us improve Mass. gov, join our user panel to test new features for the site.

-Based on current listing details, eligibility includes: Nonprofits and municipalities that propose summer job programs focused on public health initiatives for youth; young people seeking employment should contact past recipients.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and municipalities that propose summer job programs focused on public health initiatives for youth; young people seeking employment should contact past recipients.
+Confirm the full requirements in the official notice before applying.